-- I Natural water courses and sections of such which are still largely in an original state, together with the adjacent riverbanks, are to be subject to comprehensive protection. - 2 Interventions to parts of water courses which are close to a natural state, which despite existing pressures have largely retained their original appearance and ecological functions, are to be locally restricted.
-Intervention for purposes of exploitation which either directly or indirectly alters the ecological or scenic character of sections of water courses which are close to a natural state or of larger sections which are subject to considerable environmental pressure. - 3 Water courses or sections thereof which are same term as above. are to be rehabilitated along with their riparian borders, taking into account also their tributaries and feeder channels, wherever restoration to a natural state is justified for ecological or scenic reasons.
+- Natural water courses and sections of such which are still largely in an original state, together with the adjacent riverbanks, are to be subject to comprehensive protection. - 2 Interventions for purposes of exploitation which either directly or indirectly alter the ecological or scenic character of sections of water courses which are close to a natural state or of larger sections which are subject to considerable environmental pressure are not permitted. - 3 Water courses or sections thereof which are same term as above are to be rehabilitated along with their riparian borders, taking into account also their tributaries and feeder channels, wherever restoration to a natural state is justified for ecological or scenic reasons.
 The free movement of fishes and the natural reproductive activity of animals are to be ensured. - 4 Any work carried out on water courses and the adjacent riverbanks is to be done with care and limited to what is absolutely essential. - 5 The intervention of the hydraulic engineering police is only to be permitted if it is imperative to protect human life and health or sizeable material assets. - 6 In the case of new and existing damming measures and extraction of water, a sufficient flow is to be ensured continually and along the entire length of the watercourse.
-The flow is deemed to be sufficient when, in particular, it ensures the continued existence of the local animal and plant communities; does not seriously damage country-side worthy of protection or valuable elements of the countryside or the quantity and quality of groundwater; ensures that effluent is adequately diluted and the fertility of the ground is maintained - 7 Any diminution of legitimate rights will be compensated for in line with Article 22ter.
-The Federation will establish a fund, paid for by the owners of hydro-electric stations, to provide compensation for restrictions to property rights which have a legitimate claim to such compensation. - 8 Organisations involved in the protection of nature, the countryside and the environment shall be accorded the status of a party that is entitled to launch a complaint.
+The flow is deemed to be sufficient when, in particular, it ensures the continued existence of the local animal and plant communities; does not seriously damage countryside worthy of protection or valuable elements of the countryside or the quantity and quality of groundwater; ensures that effluent is adequately diluted and the fertility of the ground is maintained

-9 Where objections and complaints are directed against actions aimed at the exploitation of water courses, such actions will be deferred.
+- 7 Any diminution of legitimate rights will be compensated for in line with Article 22ter.
+The Federation will establish a fund, paid for by the owners of hydro-electric stations, to provide compensation for restrictions to property rights which have a legitimate claim to such compensation. - 8 Organisations involved in the protection of nature, the countryside and the environment shall be accorded the status of a party that is entitled to launch a complaint. - 9 Where objections and complaints are directed against actions aimed at the exploitation of water courses, such actions will be deferred.